prajjwalsony/File-Encryptor/README.md

 Despite improvements in our DES variant, two main issues persisted:

-1. **Throughput Ceiling**: DES-based rate maxed at \~8.5 MB/s.
+1. **Throughput Ceiling**: DES-based rate maxed at \~17 MB/s(at 3.0-3.5 GHz AMD Ryzen5).
 2. **Key Strength**: 14-byte keys are susceptible to brute-force attacks.

-We designed a custom AES-like cipher to deliver both higher speed and stronger keys, targeting \~30 MB/s throughput and a 32-bit key size.
+We designed a custom AES-like cipher to deliver both higher speed and stronger keys, targeting \~50 MB/s throughput and a 32-bit key size.

 ### 4.2.
 Algorithm Overview